julianra87/sedai-csv-ascii-art/README.md

 Upon initial runs of the solution, I found that there were some entries with latitude and longitude outside of known ranges for UK locations, here is one entry as an example:
 `1538687,BN91 9AA,99.999999000000000,0.000000000000000`

-Based on those findings, I decided to add an additional case handling for the application to process 2 difference CSV files:
+Based on those findings, I decided to add an additional case handling for the application to process 2 difference CSV files.

+The files to be used can be found in .zip files under folder src/main/resources and should be extracted to that same folder prior to running the application.

 1. **Original CSV File**: This file contains tuples of latitude and longitude corresponding to UK postal zip codes.
 It may include some entries with placeholder coordinates (latitude `99.999999000000000` and longitude `0.000000000000000`), which are outside of known ranges for UK locations and may distort the ASCII art output, but adhere to the requested solution.